Rhodehamelk/mbira-modelling/README.md

 ## Project Roles

-Robert drafted the outline, objectives, mathematics, and initial source code.
+Robert wrote the outline, objectives, mathematics, initial source code, and slides.

 Kes analyzed samples, added CLI functionality, and implemented the sample-based sequencer.

+Tasks were divided fairly, and the respective weights of each others busy schedules were taken into account.